deaplearn/docs/OD-ReadMe.md

 # About Object Detector

-> 	We use yolo-v3 to train custom tiny v3 model
+> 	We use darknet to train custom tiny v3 model

 > 	reference
 	https://github.com/deaplearn/darknet.git